iLVL-Key/FFXI/gearswap/readme.md

 <summary>BRD</summary>

+Version 3.1.3
+- Adjusted Dual Wield check to make sure the subjob levels are correct.
+- Fixed Debuff area in HUD still flashing after dying from Doom.

 Version 3.1.2
 - Adjusted AutoSubCharge, and AutoPianissimo to no longer need the "fixes" implemented to prevent double activiation.
 - Adjusted all Weapon Skill sets to no longer combine in the sets themselves but in the rules instead.